kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 - `senior engineer` - corresponds to the **independent**
 - `technical lead` - corresponds to the **inter-dependent**

-I have purposefully kept it simple so I could like their expected _behaviours_ to the responsibilities development model I have mentioned above.
+I have purposefully kept it simple so I could link their expected _behaviours_ to the responsibilities development model I have mentioned above.
 And so the model works like so: